 Why Home Visiting?

 The evidence base for home visiting, including its cost effectiveness, is strong and growing.
-Below are examples of home visiting's demonstrated impact on critical needs.
+Below are examples of home visiting's demonstrated impact on critical needs and why home visiting is a key service strategy for improving infant, maternal, and family outcomes.

 Home visitors work with expectant mothers to access prenatal care and engage in healthy behaviors during and after pregnancy.
 For example—

-- Pregnant home visiting recipients are more likely to access prenatal care and carry their babies to term.
+- Pregnant participants are more likely to access prenatal care and carry their babies to term.

 - Home visiting promotes infant caregiving practices like breastfeeding, which has been associated with positive long-term outcomes related to cognitive development and child health.